The Ultimate Guide to Tapestry Crochet – With Step-by-Step Photos

 The 5 most common stitches to make a tapestry crochet pattern are:

 • Regular Single Crochet (US terminology) – It’s ideal when working in rows.
-In the round, you’ll have to take into accound the natural slanting of crochet stitches, which will make your image slant on the side!
+In the round, you’ll have to take into account the natural slanting of crochet stitches, which will make your image slant on the side!

 • Back Loop Only Single Crochet (this is the stitch used for Mochila bags) – Working in the BLO can fix the natural slanting of crochet stitches.
 It is ideal for both in the round and flat projects.